quartexNOR/smartpascal/SmartDesktop/readme.txt

-The Smart Mobile Studio Desktop
-Written by Jon Lennart Aasenden, all rights reserved
+The Smart Mobile Studio Desktop (A.k.a Amibian.js) Written by Jon Lennart Aasenden, all rights reserved Amibian is copyright Gunnar Kristjansson.

 ** Requirements